-Section 3.2 Criminal Conduct - Ineligibility for Employment
+Section 3.2 Criminal Conduct - Individualized Assessment

-Conviction, including pleas of guilty and nolo contendere (no contest), of any felony will be disqualification of an applicant for employment.
-Misdemeanor convictions may be considered by the WCA in determining qualifications for employment.
+Except for existing federally imposed restrictions and exclusions, convictions, including pleas of guilty and nolo contendere (no contest), of a felony may not automatically bar an applicant for employment unless the criminal conduct exclusion is job related and consistent with business necessity under Title VII of the Civil Rights Act of 1964, Individualized assessments may be conducted by the WCA in the consideration of arrest and conviction records in employment decisions.
 The Executive Officer or designee may disregard such conviction if he/she finds and determines that mitigating circumstances exist.
 In making such determination, the Executive Officer or designee will consider all of the circumstances including, but not limited to the following factors:

-- 1) The classification, including sensitivity, to which the person is applying and whether the classification is unrelated to the conviction; and - 2) The nature and seriousness of the offense; and - 3) The circumstances surrounding the conviction: and - 4) The length of time elapsed since the conviction; and - 5) The age of the person at the time of the conviction; and - 6) The presence or absence of rehabilitation or efforts at rehabilitation.
+- 1) The nature of the job classification, including sensitivity, to which the person is applying and whether the classification is unrelated to the conviction; and - 2) The nature and gravity of the offense or conduct; and - 4) The length of time elapsed since the offense or conduct and/or completion of the sentence; and - 6) The presence or absence of rehabilitation or efforts at rehabilitation.